apl-ocean-engineering/liboculus/README.md

   - Communicating with a [Blueprint Subsea Oculus](https://www.blueprintsubsea.com/oculus/index.php) imaging sonar over its ethernet interface.

-  - Requesting that the sonar ping.
+  - Requesting that the sonar start pinging.
   - Decoding and parsing fields from the resulting ping messages from the sonar.
   - Loading and parsing sonar data recorded as either:
     - Raw streams of binary packets.
-    - Data encoded in the GPMF format by `serdp_recorder`
+    - **Note:** This repo includes scaffold code for reading `.oculus` files saved from the Blueprint GUI, but that format is proprietary and undocumented **we cannot parse `.oculus` files.**

-    - **Note:** This repo includes scaffold code for reading `.oculus` files saved from the Blueprint GUI, but as that format is proprietary and undocumented **we cannot actually parse `.oculus` files.**
+The library contains no special provisions for *saving* sonar data, but it's straightforward to write packets as a raw binary stream (which the library can read) -- see [`tools/oculus_client.cpp`](https://github.com/apl-ocean-engineering/liboculus/blob/main/tools/oculus_client.cpp) for an example.

-The library contains no special provisions for _saving_ sonar data, but it's straightforward to write packets as a raw binary stream (which the library can read) -- see `tools/oculus_client.cpp` for an example.
+---
 ## Build/Installation

 This is a hybrid repository: